ibm-cloud-docs/databases-for-redis/connecting-external.md

 You have to set the admin password before you connect to the database.
 For more information, see the [Setting the Admin Password](/docs/services/databases-for-redis?topic=databases-for-redis-admin-password) page.
 {: .tip}

-## Connecting with a language's client
+## Connection Strings for Applications

 The information a driver needs to make a connection to your deployment is in the "redis" section of your connection strings.
 The table contains a breakdown for reference.